|

 the main contributors to the atmospheric, sometimes disquieting effect.

-Getz/McDormand-relationship) to give it all the depth and potency it
+Getz/McDormand relationship) to give it all the depth and potency it

-could have had, but that doesn't make the final fifteen minutes of the
+could have had, but that doesn't make the final fifteen minutes any less exhilarating.
+A young and beautiful Frances McDormand is the

-performance verifies Roger Ebert's Walsh/Stanton rule.
+performance verifies Roger Ebert's "Walsh/Stanton" rule.

 |